 Spend is low in the rolling programme in areas such as kitchen, bathroom, structural repairs, lift and window replacements.
-The kitchen and window contract has experienced supply chain issues however both have now moved to framework contracts which will result in improved performance in these areas.
+This is a result of earlier supply chain issues.
+Higher spend is occurring in Heating Replacement programmes due to the level of breakdowns experienced.
+Out-turns have been updated to reflect spend to date and future contractual spend in the most significant budget areas.